Duffew/debt-deliverance/README.md

 <img src="assets/screenshots/wf_resources_laptop.png" alt="resources page wireframe for laptops">

-*Hand-drawn wiferframe for the Resources page on laptops*
+*Hand-drawn wireframe for the Resources page on laptops*

 #### Navigation Design
 My primary objective for navigation design was progressive disclosure.
 I wanted to keep the landing page simple and welcoming, with a large image to set the tone and a brief description as to what the website was about.
 The next page would provide the detail and use internal navigation to help returning users in particular.
 The last page would then direct the users onwards.
 The website would then read like a book utilising a front cover, structured content and a back cover.

-I decided, in an effort to keep the navigation styling simple and promote calm, to reserve metaphor for the images and avoid them for navigation.
+In an effort to keep the navigation styling simple and promote calm, metaphor was reserved for the images and avoided for navigation.
 The exception to this being the social media links where the icons are well understood.
-Icons are a great way to convey concepts but in this instance, I wanted to limit any posibility of confusion in the user's mind.
+Icons are a great way to convey concepts but in this instance, I wanted to limit any possibility of confusion in the user's mind.

 ### Surface
-In developing the visual language for the websste, the foremost consideration was calm and garden.
+In developing the visual language for the website, the foremost consideration was calm and garden.
 These characteristics manifested in the following ways:
 + Green colour palette
 + Garden metaphor images
 + Wide line spacing